Guide: Using Microsoft Azure with Databox

-Login to the Azure portal https://portal.azure.com/, choose the SQL databases tab, click Add and populate the form like below.
+Click Add and populate the form click Add and populate the form like below.

-We now need to enable remote access to this database.
-Click on the newly created database, Overview tab and then Set server firewall.
+Now we need to enable remote access our new SQL Database.
+Click on the Overview tab and select Set server firewall

-Firewall settings panel will open, let’s enter the Databox’ public IP 188.8.131.52, which will connect to this database with credentials set.
+This will open the Firewall settings panel.
+We'll enter Databox’s public IP (188.8.131.52), which will connect to this database with set credentials

 For further security and configuration considerations, please consult the official Microsoft Azure SQL Database documentation.

 Once our Database is properly prepared, we'll connect it to Databox.